 - 11.2 The Panel hears disciplinary matters in the first instance, and reviews rulings by the Executive at the request of any party dissatisfied with such a ruling.
-It also considers novel, important or difficult cases referred to it by the Executive. - 11.3 The Panel consists of up to 40 members drawn from the financial and investment community, at least one of whom should be a non-executive director of the SFC.
+It also considers novel, important or difficult cases referred to it by the Executive.
+The Panel also reviews, from time to time upon request by the SFC, the provisions of the Codes and the Rules of Procedure for hearings under the Codes and recommends appropriate amendments to the Codes and Rules to the SFC. - 11.3 The Panel consists of up to 40 members not including members of the Disciplinary Chair Committee (see section 11.10 below) drawn from the financial and investment community, at least one of whom should be a non-executive director of the SFC.
 No Executive Directors or staff of the SFC may be members of the Panel.
 Members of the Panel are appointed, and may be removed, by the SFC.
-They normally hold office for a one-year term but may be reappointed at the end of each term.
-The Panel may co-opt other persons to assist in specific circumstances.
+They normally hold office for a two-year term but may be reappointed at the end of each term.
 Discussions on proposals for review of or amendment to the Codes shall include the Executive Directors and staff of the SFC. - 11.4 The Panel will have a Chairman, and one or more Deputy Chairmen.
 The chairman of each meeting of the Panel will be either the Chairman or a Deputy Chairman of the Panel or, if neither is available, such other member as may be appointed by the Panel.
-The chairman of each meeting of the Panel will have a deliberative and a casting vote.
-The quorum for the Panel is five, including a chairman.
-The Chairman will appoint a Secretary, who will normally be a staff member of the SFC. - 11.5 Each member of the Panel and, where applicable, his firm, is required to comply with conflicts of interest guidelines issued by the SFC from time to time.
+The chairman of each meeting of the Panel will have a deliberative and a casting vote. - 11.5 Each member of the Panel and, where applicable, his firm, is required to comply with Conflicts of Interest Guidelines referred to in section 13.1 of this Introduction. - 11.6 Members of the Panel hearing a matter under sections 9.1, 10.1 or 12.1 of this Introduction will be remunerated at the prevailing rate determined from time to time by the SFC. - 11.7 The Panel does not have the power to award costs.